 How many students and teachers participate in History Day?

 Nationwide, 700,000 students and 40,000 teachers annually participate in National History Day programs.
 More than 2,000 students from across the country attend the national contest (from all 50 states, the District of Columbia, Department of Defense Schools and American Samoa).
 Over 44,000 students participate in NHD-California each year with nearly 1,000 competing at the state level contest in 20 entry categories across three grade-span divisions (elementary, junior, and senior).

-The reins of National History Day – California shifted to the Riverside County Office of Education in 2013.
+The reins of National History Day – California shifted to the Orange County in 2010.
 NHD-California is supported by a Leadership and Advisory Council with representatives from across the state.
 At present the program is self-funded with fundraising efforts underway.
-Our office and staff are supported by the Riverside County Office of Education.
+Our office and staff are supported by Orange County.